 Any visit should include the gate area (including gates from multiple eras), the sacred area, the grain silo, the stables (yes, I think they are stables), and a walk through the water system.

 Question: Is it hard to imagine that the Battle of Armageddon will include this site?
-You can leave a comment by clicking here.
+To leave a comment, just click here.